stackup-wallet/keystore/doc/spec.md

 1. Storing a reference to the latest UCMT root hash.
 2. Coordinating a UCMT root hash update.
-3. Coordinating the verification of a UCMT proof.
+3. Coordinating transaction validation from dependent accounts.

 #### `Keystore` interface